xylome/arduino-washing-machine-delayed-start/README.md

   * clock : internal 1MHz
   * programmer : Arduino as ISP

+## Power consumption
+This version includes sleeping mode to reduce power consumtpion : in running mode, the current intensity is about 1.3 mA.
+In end mode (waiting for someone to switch off the device), the intensity drops to 5 µA.
+In a normal day, the consumption for my usage should be about 6,5 mAh.
+With a 500 mAh lipo battery, it should run 76 days without recharging.

 ## Documentation
 To use arduino as ISP, I followed instructions available here : https://create.arduino.cc/projecthub/arjun/programming-attiny85-with-arduino-uno-afb829